zer0def/nginxinc-kubernetes-ingress/docs/content/installation/running-multiple-ingress-controllers.md

 - Cluster-wide Ingress Controller (default): NGINX Ingress Controller handles configuration resources created in any namespace of the cluster.
 As NGINX is a high-performance load balancer capable of serving many applications at the same time, this option is used by default in our installation manifests and Helm chart.
 - Defined-namespace Ingress Controller: You can configure the Ingress Controller to handle configuration resources only from particular namespaces, which is controlled through the `-watch-namespace` command-line argument.
 This can be useful if you want to use different NGINX Ingress Controllers for different applications, both in terms of isolation and/or operation.
 - Ingress Controller for Specific Ingress Class: This option works in conjunction with either of the options above.
 You can further customize which configuration resources are handled by the Ingress Controller by configuring the class of the Ingress Controller and using that class in your configuration resources.
-See the section [Configuring Ingress Class](#configuring-ingress-class).
+The [Configuring Ingress Class](#configuring-ingress-class) section above explains where.

-Using the options above you can run multiple NGINX Ingress Controllers, each handling a different set of configuration resources.
+These options allow you to run multiple NGINX Ingress Controllers, each handling a different set of configuration resources.

 {{< see-also >}}[Command-line arguments]({{< relref "configuration/global-configuration/command-line-arguments" >}}){{< /see-also >}}